softeng-feup/open-cx-sg/documentation/README.md

 ![UML class diagram](img/UML-diagram.png)

 ## Architecture and Design
-  The software was divided in 2 parts: Back end and the Front end.
+The software was divided into 2 parts: back-end and front-end.

-### BackEnd
+### Back-end
-  Back end is composed by a python script to keep the database up to date and a MySql database.
-The data available for the presentation website was downloaded, processed and stored on the database.
+The back-end is composed by a python script keeping the database up to date and a MySQL database.
+The data available on the presentation's website was downloaded, processed and stored in the database.

-### The front end
+### Front-end
-  Our aplication was build with symphony (PhP).
+Our application was built with symphony (PhP).

 In order to run the API, the machine on which the application will be executed must be prepared installing python3 and the libs described on the README.md inside python_request_data directory.
-The databases mysql and php & symphony to.
+The database MySLQ and php & symphony need also be installed.

 ### Logical architecture
 This is the logical architecture of our project.